mlange-42/git-igitt/README.md

 * Currently, the history can only be browsed.
 So far, no Git commands are implemented.
 * Supports only the primary remote repository `origin`.
 * Does currently not support "octopus merges" (i.e. no more than 2 parents)
-* On Windows PowerShell, piping to file output does not work properly (changes encoding), so you may want to use the default Windows console instead

 ## Contributing